matthewlloyd/Llama-Mini-Firmware/README.md

 If the bootloader refuses to accept firmware from a USB flash drive, it's possible to flash the board directly in DFU mode.

-Compile the firmware and build a DFU file:
+Compile the firmware and build a DFU file.
+Note this cannot be done on a Raspberry Pi because Prusa's build system only supports x86 Linux.
+Use WSL on Windows, Windows, Linux, or a Mac.

 ```
 $ python3 utils/build.py --generate-dfu --bootloader yes
 ```

-If you built it from another machine, copy it to your Pi:
+Copy it to your Pi:

 ```
 $ scp build/mini_release_boot/firmware.dfu <user>@<pi-host>:~/